Early life of Frank Sinatra: Early career

+the Hoboken Four.
+He went back to Hoboken, and the group disbanded soon after.

 In 1938, Sinatra found employment as a singing waiter at a roadhouse called The Rustic Cabin in Englewood Cliffs, New Jersey, for which he was paid $15 a week.
 The roadhouse was connected to the WNEW radio station in New York City, and Sinatra began performing with a group live during the Dance Parade show.
 Despite the low salary, he felt that this was the break he was looking for, and boasted to friends that he was going to "become so big that no one could ever touch him".
 Fellow musicians began to resent his cocksure attitude, and according to one Jersey city musician, Sam Lefaso, Sinatra was mocked for displaying little talent and having a "LOOSE, high voice", which sounded "awful".
 When they told him that he was a lousy singer, Sinatra would flare up, angrily cursing and swearing at the others.

 It was while working at The Cabin that he became involved in a dispute between his girlfriend Toni Della Penta, who suffered a miscarriage, and Nancy Barbato, a stonemason's daughter, in 1939.
 Sinatra had met Barbato in Long Branch, New Jersey, where he spent most of the summer working as a lifeguard.
 After Della Penta attempted to tear off Barbato's dress, Sinatra ordered Barbato away and told Della Penta that he would marry Barbato, several years his junior, because she was pregnant.
 Della Penta went to the police, and Sinatra was arrested on a morals charge for seduction.
 After a fight between Della Penta and Dolly, Della Penta was later arrested herself.
 Sinatra married Barbato that year, and Nancy Sinatra was born the following year.
+The site of The Rustic Cabin is now a gas station, commemorated by a plaque recognizing its historical significance in entertainment history.